 We begin with a portrait of Jeanne Sophie de Vignerot du Plessis, also known as the Countess of Egmont Pignatelli, who hosted a salon which gathered “the literary celebrities of the days”, including Voltaire and Rousseau, and opposed Madame du Barry.
 The recreation of her dress, we think is absolutely stunning, so much detail when you look at the small image.
-The idea of her being an edcuated woman being shown with the addition of music and a book.
-We love the little dog at her side, obviously wanting some attention.
+The idea of her being an educated woman being shown with the addition of music and a book.
+I love the little dog at her side, obviously wanting some attention.

 Next we have Anastasia Ivanovna, Countess of Hesse-Homburg, Princess Trubetskaya (1700-1755).
 Anastasia belonged to the leading members of the Russian Imperial court and aristocratic life, and often hosted the monarchs as guests in her home.
 She was also appointed Dame of St Catherine, (which is something we’ve looked at in a previous post about Princess Charlotte of Wales),and lady in waiting to Empress Elizabeth.
 She left for Germany in 1745, and did not return until 1751, after which she became a noted philanthropist.
 Again, she is accompanied by a book and her little dog, again looking for some attention from its mistress – perhaps a trademark of Roslin’s.

 We move on to Reichsgräfin von Fries, née Gräfin Anna d’Escherny (1737-1807).
 As we haven’t managed to find out anything about this lady we’ll simply focus on the painting itself.
 Again we have an indication of her love of music, she’s sporting a plumed headdress and wearing a white satin gown with contrasting fur-trim, which is so realistic you could almost stroke it; the sleeves trimmed with the most exquisite lace.